wyattwhiting/CS261/HW2/README.md

 - "[x + (y + z)"
 - "[x + (y + z])"
 - "( [ ) ]"

+The datatype in this implementation of a dynamic array is `char`.

 ### Assignment grade
 100/100